 Yes!
 It’s that time of year when we need to start planning for next Spring.
 Sorry?
 Is this too early for you?
 A bit like announcing its only X number of days until Christmas?
-Of course we gardeners need to enjoy every bit of Summer whilst we have it – when we have it (its pouring with rain again as I write in early August!).
+Of course we gardeners need to enjoy every bit of Summer whilst we have it – when we have it.
+(It’s pouring with rain again as I write in early August!).
 One of the things the Garden Photo Challenge has taught me, is the need to plan ahead to ensure interest over the year.
-So I am working through this day by day, enjoying what I have but with an eye on the coming weeks and months as well.
+So I work with through day by day, enjoying what I have but with an eye on the coming weeks and months as well.

-It is all too easy to be seduced by the glossy catalogues of Spring Bulbs, and just order anything that grabs your fancy, and then next year be disappointed with the display.
+It is all too easy to be seduced by the glossy catalogues of Spring Bulbs.
+Our tendency is to order anything that grabs your fancy.
+Next year we are disappointed with the display.
 So here are a few ideas to help you ensure that you get the best from your small garden.

 Where will you be planting?

-I like to keep ground planted Bulbs towards the back of my borders so that the dying foliage is hidden behind the emerging growth of the Perennials.
-Yes, you need to think about when the bulb flowering season is over too.
-Bulbs need to have their foliage left undisturbed so that the leaves can photosynthesize and store enough energy to flower the following year, and then die back.
+I like to keep ground planted Bulbs towards the back of my borders.
+Then the dying foliage is hidden behind the emerging growth of the Perennials.
+You will need to think about when the bulb flowering season is over too.
+Bulbs must to have their foliage left undisturbed.
+The leaves need to photosynthesize and store enough energy to flower the following year, and then die back.
 Do not cut green foliage off or tie it in a knot or bend it over and fix with an elastic band!

-If you have Planting containers that you change seasonally, can you plant bulbs into plastic plant pot that will fit inside?
-That way you can drop them into place just as they come into flower and remove the pot when they are over.
-Alternatively you can sink the pots into the ground and remove them after flowering, saving you from the misfortune of accidentally slicing through or digging up dormant bulbs at other times of the year.
-It is always good to have a few spare pots planted up and on stand-by for boosting your display if necessary.
+If you have Planting containers you like to change seasonally, plant bulbs into plastic plant pot that will fit inside.
+That way you can drop them into place just as they come into flower.
+Once the flowers are over, you can remove the pot.
+Alternatively you can sink the pots into the ground and remove them after flowering.
+This saves you from the misfortune of accidentally slicing through or digging up dormant bulbs at other times of the year.
+It is always good to have a few spare pots planted up too.
+Keep them on stand-by for boosting your display if necessary.

 So many choices!

-I have received three catalogues so far, and I know there are more on the way.
+At the time of writing, I have received three catalogues so far, and I know there are more on the way.
 If I go to my local Garden Centre they will have a sales area devoted to bulbs soon, I’m sure.
-How to choose what to buy can be overwhelming, so here are some tips to help:-
+How to choose what to buy can be overwhelming.

-- Did you make any notes last year about your garden and what you thought succeeded or where it needed a change?
+- Did you make any notes last year about your garden?
+Notes what you thought succeeded or where it needed a change?
 Go back over your Garden journal and jot down anything you need to bear in mind for your purchases now.

 - Make a list of any containers or planters that you can use for a Late Winter/ Early Spring Bulb display